Table of contents of the article:

 Cloudflare and Cloudfront are popular CDN services.
-They both offer some different features, services, benefits and support that can benefit your business / website in a unique way.
-In this article, I'll compare Cloudflare vs Cloudfront with pros and cons to find out which one is best for your website.
+Both offer different features, services, benefits, and support that can be uniquely beneficial to your business/website.
+In this article, I'll compare the pros and cons of Cloudflare vs. Cloudfront to find out which is best for your website.

 Content Delivery Network or CDN is an interconnecting network of servers located in different locations that holds a cached version of your website's static content.
 When a visitor requests content from your website, the closest CDN server will respond to that request for faster loading times.
 The goal is to reduce the travel distance for request and data for faster and more efficient delivery.
 It results in a better web experience and user engagement.